The Ultimate Wedding Planning Timeline

 Pick up any last minute items.

-From nylons and hair ties to decor items and thank you cards, there are sure to be some last minute items that you’ll need.
-You’ll want to go now so you can finish up all the last minute to-do items and not be stressing at the last second.
+From nylons and hair ties to decor items and thank you cards, there are sure to be some last minute items you’ll need.
+You’ll want to go now so you can finish up all the last minute to-do items and not find yourself stressing out at the last second.
 If possible, keep an ongoing list throughout the planning process to save time and minimize the number of trips to the store.

 Finalize the seating chart.